Updated on: August 2, 2024

 4. FamiSafe — Good for Tracking Teen Driving Habits on iOS

-FamiSafe has a feature called Drive Safety, which provides you with detailed reports about your kids’ driving habits.
+FamiSafe provides you with detailed reports about your kids’ driving habits when your kid carries their iOS device with them, via a feature called Drive Safety.
 It includes information such as the driving time, the highest speed, the average speed, the total distance driven, and it works really well!

-FamiSafe also has really good real-time location tracking and a geo-fencing feature, but it’s a shame that its activity reports are not very detailed.
-Also, unlike Qustodio and Norton Family, FamiSafe’s iOS kids app lacks uninstall protection.
+FamiSafe also has really good real-time location tracking for iOS devices and a geo-fencing feature, but it’s a shame that its activity reports are not very detailed.
+Also, unlike Qustodio and Norton Family, FamiSafe’s iOS kids app lacks uninstall protection, which makes it easy for them to remove your restrictions and monitoring — at least for a time.
+You’ll get a notification on your device about the app being uninstalled, and you can address it with your kid.

-FamiSafe has decent web filtering, but it only comes with 10+ predefined website categories (Qustodio has 25+ site categories and Norton Family has 45+ categories), so you’ll need to manually block more sites with this parental control app — in fact, in my tests, FamiSafe’s predefined categories failed to include a few inappropriate websites, like 4chan and erowid.
+FamiSafe has decent web filtering for iOS devices, but it only comes with 10+ predefined website categories (Qustodio has 25+ site categories and Norton Family has 45+ categories), so you’ll need to manually block more sites with this parental control app — in fact, in my tests, FamiSafe’s predefined categories failed to include a few inappropriate websites, like 4chan and erowid.

-FamiSafe’s paid plans are very affordable (they start at $9.99 / month) and can monitor 5–10 devices.
-There’s also a free plan that lets you use all features, but it limits you to just 1 iOS device.
-FamiSafe has a 7-day money-back guarantee for all purchases.
+FamiSafe’s paid plans are very affordable (they start at $9.99 / month) and can monitor between 5 and an unlimited number of devices.
+FamiSafe has a 30-day money-back guarantee for all purchases.

 Bottom Line:

 FamiSafe provides detailed information about your kid’s driving habits, helping you ensure they stay safe on the road.
 It also comes with really flexible app filtering, decent web filtering, and very good location tracking.
-FamiSafe has affordable paid plans and a 7-day money-back guarantee.
+Just know that kids can easily uninstall the app from their iOS devices.
+FamiSafe has affordable paid plans and a 30-day money-back guarantee.

 Read the full FamiSafe review here